 Most coyotes avoid people and domestic animals, but occasionally they will kill sheep, turkeys, and calves.
 They may also raid garbage cans, and kill domestic cats and small dogs.
 While healthy wild coyotes avoid people, incidents have been reported in Minnesota and other states.
 Experts believe these incidents are more likely after a coyote has become accustomed to humans, or after being fed by humans.

 If you are concerned about the presence of coyotes where you live, consider the following do's and don'ts:

 - secure all garbage containers, wildlife feeders, and other food sources to prevent coyote access

 - confine small dogs and cats in kennels, or supervise them when outside

 - vaccinate all pets for rabies, distemper, parvo, and other diseases, as recommended by a veterinarian

 - harass (by chasing, shouting, etc.) any coyotes that do not immediately run from people

 - do not allow cats and small dogs outside, unattended

 These simple suggestions should prevent most coyote problems.
 However, if depredation occurs or aggressive coyote behavior is observed, removal of the coyotes may be necessary.
-Coyotes are unprotected in Minnesota, and may be taken at any time by shooting or trapping, without a license or permit.
+Coyotes are unprotected in Minnesota, and may be taken at any time by shooting or trapping.